michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 ## Tips

 * It will be helpful to also draw a small grid within which to move.
 This helps with the crucial understanding that with forward movement one leaves the current spot and lands in a different spot, whereas turning happens on the original spot
-* Consider using colored bracelets (with left and right or L and R printed on them, or colored stickers for learners to wear on their hands.
+* Consider using colored bracelets (with left and right or L and R printed on them, or colored stickers for learners to wear on their hands).
 This supports learners in being more independent with right and left
 * It will add to the excitement and engagement of learners if you include a hidden goal/treat and direct the players towards them

 ## Skill Development